inadarei/draft-prefer-transclude/draft.md

 Access-Control-Allow-Headers: Content-Type
 ~~~

-As you can see from this output, the server only transcluded copyright and
+As can be seen from this output, the server only transcluded copyright and
 edit-form link relation types, but not the custom type client requested.
 This
 is because preferences are just suggestions and server has no obligation related
 to them.
 In this case, we can assume that the server skipped the last link